BKobak/POS-software/docs/personas.md

 Name: Tom </br>
 Age: 53 </br>
 Occupation: Freelance Writer </br>
-Background: Tom is a loyal custem at the coffee shop.
+Background: Tom is a loyal customer at the coffee shop.
 He wants to be be served quickly and efficiently without feeling rushed by the cashier.
-He thinks that the current till system used by the coffee shop is outdated and makes process of ordering stressful and inconvinient.
-He'd like the coffee shop to make the system more friendly for cashiers so tehy would serve him quicker.
+He thinks that the current till's system used by the coffee shop is outdated and makes process of ordering stressful and inconvinient.
+He'd like the coffee shop to make the system more friendly for cashiers so they would serve him quicker.